NoamFav/Pot_Pot_Golf/README.md

 - The player can teleport to the ball with the Q key
 - The player can teleport to the hole with the down key
 - The player can teleport to start with the up key
-- The player can reset the ball (or balls if there are more than one) with the R key
+- The player can reset the ball (or balls if there are more than one) with the R key (this also works in multiplayer and with the bots)
 - The player can get a surprise with the F key
 - While in-game, the player can open the in-game menu with the escape key
+- For the ball bot movement
+  - the player can do a shot of the AI bot ball with the key 1
+  - the player can do a shot of the Rule-Based bot ball with the key 2

 In Debug mode:
 - The player can select the start position with the left key